-

 “Vigneto Enrico Cialdini” Lambrusco Grasparossa di Castelvetro DOC 2025 brut

-The French would call it Cru.
-Chiarli simply writes the name of the vineyard on the label: Tenuta Generale Cialdini, around 13 hectares in the pre-alpine hills of Castelvetro, south of Modena.
-Clayey soils that give Grasparossa what it needs: substance, colour and tannin.
-This is where the Chiarli family has been producing what they consider to be the purest expression of this grape variety for generations.
-Anyone who knows and loves Sorbara should be prepared for something.
-Because the Grasparossa is the exact opposite: dark, full-bodied, firm tannins, with fruit that is more reminiscent of blackberries and wild berries than strawberries.
-36 hours of maceration at a cool temperature, slow pinch de mousse, bottling only after appropriate maturity.
+The French would call it a "cru".
+Chiarli simply writes the name of the vineyard on the label: Tenuta Generale Cialdini, around 13 hectares in the pre-Alpine hills of Castelvetro, south of Modena.
+Loamy soils that give the Grasparossa what it needs: body, colour and tannins.
+For generations, this is where the Chiarli family has been producing what they consider to be the purest expression of this grape variety.
+Anyone who knows and loves Sorbara should brace themselves.
+For the Grasparossa is the exact opposite: dark, full-bodied, firm in tannin, with fruit that is more reminiscent of blackberries and wild berries than strawberries.
+36 hours' maceration at a cool temperature, slow "prise de mousse", bottling only once the wine has reached the appropriate level of maturity.

 - Grape variety: 100% Lambrusco Grasparossa